rodrigodzf/Jack-Audio-For-Unity/README.md

 To configure and connect Unity to the Jack server please use the Jack Editor Window under `Window -> Jack`

+### Caveats

+For Windows:

+- If the Unity window loses focus then the sound will stop.
+To prevent this you can check the Run in Background checkbox in player settings.

+- You might need to recompile jack2 or disable the `Random memory allocations (Bottom-up ASLR)`, if Unity crashes on start.
+See this issue https://github.com/rodrigodzf/Jack-Audio-For-Unity/issues/15#issuecomment-527897023

 ## Compiling the plugin

 In linux, you can use the included CMakeLists.txt to build the library: